Whitechapel Gallery: Notable exhibitions

-Education

-Since 1923, the gallery has run a not-for-profit educational charity, and has pioneered artists' residencies in schools and other education innovations that have been adopted as models across the UK and internationally.
-The current education programme focuses on four main areas: schools and teachers; children and families; youth; and community.

-Highlights include The NEON Curatorial Exchange, which is delivered in partnership with NEON Organisation in Athens.
-It builds links between emerging curators in the UK and Greece, so that best practice can be shared, and new ideas developed, with the aim of championing curatorial excellence.
-Since 2009, the gallery has invited a series of writers and artists to take up the position of Writer in Residence.
-The residency programme features discussions, performances and interventions, considering how writing is experienced through the lens of contemporary art.

 Publications

 In 2006, Whitechapel Gallery and MIT Press formed an editorial alliance to produce a new series of books entitled Documents of Contemporary Art.

 Expansion

 The Whitechapel reopened in April 2009 after a two-year project, which approximately doubled the size of the Gallery by incorporating the adjacent former Passmore Edwards library building (vacated when Whitechapel Idea Store opened).
 The work cost approximately £13.5 million and was partly funded by the Heritage Lottery Fund.
 A full-size tapestry based on Pablo Picasso's Guernica, by Jacqueline de la Baume Dürrbach and loaned from the United Nations Art Collection, was included in the inaugural exhibition by Goshka Macuga. and Isa Genzken.

 As part of the expansion, a new Archive Gallery, a reading room and an archive repository (where the Whitechapel's historic records are held) have been created to support the Whitechapel's standing as an educational charity.
 The archives catalogue the very conception of the gallery, as well as the complete directors' files of correspondence which reveal the reasons behind key decisions in the Gallery's history.